Domestic Violence Articles: The Domino Effects Of Domestic Violence In Society

 What Can You Do?

-It is common for people to turn a blind eye if they see domestic violence.
+Now that it’s clear domestic violence affects everyone, either directly or indirectly, you may be wondering what you can do to help.
+Believe it or not, it is common for people to turn a blind eye if they see domestic violence.
 Unfortunately, we still have a belief that domestic violence is a private affair that must be sorted out by the people involved.
-If readers know someone or see someone who is a victim of domestic violence, it is important to not ignore the situation.
+If readers know someone or see someone who is a survivor of domestic violence, it is important to not ignore the situation.
 However, this does not always have to mean that one should get physically involved.
+Doing so could put more people at risk of being harmed, including yourself.

 The best thing that readers can do to help is to be there for the person being abused and let them know that help is waiting.
 Ideally, the person you know will let the authorities handle the situation safely as they are very adept at handling all sorts of domestic violence cases.
-Moreover, they also work with other agencies such as social workers and therapists to provide help for the victim so that they can slowly get back on their feet.
+Moreover, they also work with other agencies such as social workers and therapists to provide help for the survivor so that they can slowly get back on their feet.
 However, the person being abused knows their abuser the best and there may be times when contacting authorities will pose an even greater danger to those involved.
+That’s why it’s so important to be educated about domestic violence.
+Every step taken and decision made could be life-altering, for better or for worse.
+Making the right decisions is vital.

-Aside from calling 911, there are other things that readers can do to help people who are victims of domestic violence.
-Supporting shelters and facilities by making small donations or volunteering can make a lot of difference to the lives of the victims as well as the volunteers and staff working in the facility.
-The shelter is the first and the most accessible place that victims can go to seek help.
-They are not only equipped with rooms and facilities to provide a haven to victims, but they also come with therapists that can help the victims sort the emotional turmoil that they are experiencing.
+Aside from calling 911, there are other things that readers can do to help people who are survivors of domestic violence.
+Supporting shelters and facilities by making small donations or volunteering can make a lot of difference to the lives of the survivors as well as the volunteers and staff working in the facility.
+The shelter is the first and the most accessible place that survivors can go to seek help.
+They are not only equipped with rooms and facilities to provide a haven to survivors, but they also come with therapists that can help the survivors sort through the emotional turmoil that they are experiencing.

-On the whole, we cannot accept the effects of domestic violence and even if it can be depressing to read about domestic violence, we mustn't turn a blind eye to the victims of family violence.
+On the whole, we cannot accept the effects of domestic violence and we mustn't turn a blind eye to the survivors of family violence.
 It is in everyone's vested interest to work toward eliminating violence in all forms so that we can end the cycle of violence to live a brighter future with a more fulfilled society.
 Seeking help about domestic violence is the gateway to freedom.
-BetterHelp's network of licensed counselors have years of experience helping victims of domestic violence learn coping tools, as well as for members of the community to learn ways to offer support.
+BetterHelp's network of licensed counselors have years of experience helping survivors of domestic violence learn coping tools, as well as for members of the community to learn ways to offer support.
 In addition, licensed counselors can help abusers learn to identify their triggers and work through them in healthy, nondestructive ways.
 Read below for some reviews of BetterHelp counselors, from people experiencing similar issues.

 "Sharon Valentino has helped me through so much!
 Since we started working together, just a few months ago, I already feel like I have more power and control over my life.
 I have let go of some very painful things, I have moved away from abusive relationships and really gaining skills and tools I need to keep myself safe and happy.
 She has taught me that I have the power to control my thoughts, my anxiety, and most of all my company.
 I really like how direct she is, it helps me get grounded and connect to myself.
 I can't wait to see where I am after working with her a year!!!"